ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Swap month and day is a noise type that only applies to dates.
 It occurs when someone swaps the month and day to be in the incorrect position (e.g., December 8, 2022 would be listed in MM/DD/YYYY format as 08/12/2022).

 This noise type is called :code:`swap_month_and_day` in the configuration.
-It takes two parameters:
+It takes one parameter:

 .. list-table:: Parameters to the swap_month_and_day noise type
   :widths: 1 5 1